(Translate this site)

 And it seemed Sym's self-containment in her physical form may also have played a part in the isolation which left her vulnerable to Ovizatataron's designs.

-Since our merger Sym had spent a far greater proportion of her time ensconced in her physical form than normal for her kind.
+Since our merger, Sym had spent a far greater proportion of her time ensconced in her physical form than usual, for her kind.
 And she'd also spent considerable effort re-configuring her body to something closer to what my own preferences for a human mate were like-- basically using my memories of Sue Anne for her template.

 As I personally had always considered Sue Anne to be stunningly, achingly beautiful, I didn't put up much overt argument with Sym over her choice [cue wolfish howl here].

-In direct link Sym had started out virtually identical to Sue Anne, but over time was subtlely changing herself to better express her own individuality while at the same time remaining pleasing to my own sensibilities.
+In direct link Sym had started out virtually identical to Sue Anne, but over time was subtly changing herself to better express her own individuality, while at the same time remaining pleasing to my own sensibilities.

 After all, neither Sym or I wished for her to be a clone of Sue Anne.
 That wouldn't have been fair to anyone-- especially Sue Anne herself.
 I was certain Sue Anne wouldn't have liked any arrangement here which included a resemblance too near to her own likeness.

 So Symantici's looks rapidly diverged from Sue Anne's identical likeness in our link visions.
-Partly because I didn't feel it right for her to keep Sue Anne's exact appearance, and partly because like any woman Sym wanted her own style of appearance.
+Partly because I didn't feel it right for her to keep Sue Anne's exact appearance, and partly because-- like any woman-- Sym wanted her own distinctive look.

-All the above concerned Sym's virtual look within the shared illusion of our direct link.
-Her physical appearance had been starkly different in the early hours and days of our relationship.
+All the above concerned Sym's virtual appearance within the shared illusion of our direct link.
+Her actual physical look had been starkly different in the early hours and days of our relationship.

 But despite all this, Sym had no plans to actually let me touch her.